 Music Research Grants

 We award research grants that improve practices for music education, support music makers, and enhance workforce development.
 These grants also seek to increase public and private resources and focus on unique, non-duplicative research topics.
 Grant awards range from $5,000-$25,000.
-The application period for Round 1 opens on April 1 and closes on June 6, 2025.
+The deadline to apply is April 1, 2026.

 Funding Priorities

-Participatory Music Making.
+Participatory Music Learning.
 High-quality, hands-on music-training and music-making that creates lifelong music makers.

 Career Mobility.
 Career Mobility is workforce development for groups of people typically underrepresented in the music industry.
 The music industry is defined as any business, professsion, or trade dedicated to live music creation.
 Some examples include: Music production, teaching, performing, music technology, live entertainment, touring, entrepreneurship, retail, manufacturing, supply chain, publishing, instrument making, instrument repair, small enterprise, etc.